aerospike/aerospike-client-python/doc/aerospike.rst

     Register a user-defined serializer available to all `Client` instances.

-    :param callable callback: the function to invoke for serialization.
+    :param typing.Callable callback: the function to invoke for serialization.

     .. seealso:: To use this function with :meth:`Client.put`, \